By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Trial length 100 nights 365 nights Awara

-Pressure Relief — Amerisleep AS3 Wins (9.2 vs 8.7)
+Pressure relief: Amerisleep AS3 wins (9.2 vs 8.7)

-The AS3’s HIVE transition layer creates the most significant performance advantage in this comparison for lateral sleepers.
-The hexagonal cutout pattern softens specifically under the shoulder and hip contact zones where a 130 lb side sleeper concentrates force, and firms under the lumbar and legs.
-In pressure-mapping tests at 130 lbs lateral, the AS3 registered meaningfully lower peak hip and shoulder pressure readings than the Awara.
+The AS3's HIVE transition layer creates the biggest performance gap in this comparison for lateral sleepers.
+The hexagonal cutout pattern softens specifically under the shoulder and hip contact zones where a 130 lb side sleeper concentrates force, and firms under the lumbar.
+In pressure-mapping tests at 130 lb lateral, the AS3 registered meaningfully lower peak hip and shoulder pressure readings than the Awara.
+Awara's 4-inch Dunlop latex scores 8.7/10, which is strong, but Dunlop is denser and firmer than foam at equivalent thickness, so lighter side sleepers may not sink in far enough for full pressure relief.
+For anyone under 160 lb sleeping on their side, the AS3 is the correct pick on this metric.

-Cooling — Awara Wins (9.3 vs 9.0)
+Cooling: Awara wins (9.3 vs 9.0)

-This is Awara’s clearest category advantage and the thermal ceiling in this comparison.
-Natural Dunlop latex has an open-cell structure that breathes continuously; the pocket coil support core below creates passive air channels through the mattress body.
-In our 8-hour heat-pad cooling test, the Awara’s surface temperature stabilized 0.7°F lower than the AS3 across the full test period — the New Zealand wool cover contributed additional moisture wicking at the surface layer.
+This is Awara's clearest category advantage.
+Natural Dunlop latex has an open-cell structure that breathes continuously; the pocket coil core below creates passive air channels through the mattress body.
+In the 8-hour heat-pad test, the Awara's surface temperature stabilized 0.7°F lower than the AS3 across the full test period, with the New Zealand wool cover adding moisture wicking at the surface.
+The AS3 scores 9.0/10, which is above average for an all-foam mattress.
+For hot sleepers choosing strictly on thermal performance, Awara holds the lead.
+For hot sleepers who are also side sleepers, pressure relief versus cooling is the central decision in this comparison.

-Motion Isolation — Amerisleep AS3 Wins (9.0 vs 7.5)
+Motion isolation: Amerisleep AS3 wins (9.0 vs 7.5)

-Edge Support — Awara Wins (8.4 vs 8.0)
+Edge support: Awara wins (8.4 vs 8.0)

-Bounce & Responsiveness — Awara Wins (9.0 vs 6.5)
+Bounce and responsiveness: Awara wins (9.0 vs 6.5)

-Durability — Tie (9.0 each, different warranty terms)
+Durability: Tie (9.0 each, different warranty terms)

-Organic Certifications Compared
+Organic Certifications

-For buyers prioritizing material purity and environmental verification, the organic certification gap between these two mattresses is significant.
+For buyers prioritizing material purity and environmental verification, the certification gap between these two mattresses is significant.

 Certification Amerisleep AS3 Awara Natural Hybrid

-GOLS (Global Organic Latex Standard) — Not applicable (no latex) Yes — latex layer verified 95%+ natural rubber
+GOLS (Global Organic Latex Standard) Not applicable: no latex Yes: latex layer verified 95%+ natural rubber

-→ Check current Amerisleep AS3 price (sale active)
+Check current Amerisleep AS3 price (sale active)

-Size AS3 (list) AS3 (~30% sale) Awara (list) Awara (sale estimate)
+Size AS3 (list) AS3 (typical sale ~30% off) Awara (list) Awara (typical promo)

 Twin $849 ~$595 $999 ~$649–$749